ohmzs/phase-1-scope-lab/README.md

 Ok, these are your tasks:

-- `customerName`: Declare a variable in global scope called `customerName` using the `var` keyword.
+- `customerName`: Declare a variable in global  called `customerName` using the `var` keyword.
 - `upperCaseCustomerName()`: Write a function that accesses that global `customerName` variable, and uppercases it.